MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 If the device can't boot to the startup menu, note the LED appearance and device enumeration on the host PC.
 Then follow the [troubleshooting guide](hololens-troubleshooting.md).
 If the state of the device doesn't match any of the states listed in the troubleshooting guide, perform the [hard reset procedure](hololens-recovery.md#hard-reset-procedure) with the device connected to the power supply, not to your host PC.
 Wait at least one hour for the device to charge.

 ## Reset the device

+    1. On your PC, download the [Advanced Recovery Companion](https://www.microsoft.com/p/advanced-recovery-companion/9p74z35sfrs8?activetab=pivot:overviewtab) from the Microsoft Store.
+    1. Make sure that you don't have any phones or Windows devices plugged in to your PC.
+    1. Choose which version you want to flash to:
+        1. You can download the [most recent HoloLens 2 release](https://aka.ms/hololens2download).
+        1. You can use the default build that ARC hosts.
+(If you choose this option skip the next step.)
+        1. You can use a build Support provided you with.
+    1. When you have finished these downloads, open **File Explorer** > **Downloads**.
+Right-click the zipped folder that you downloaded, and select **Extract all** > **Extract** to unzip it.
+    1. Connect your HoloLens to your PC using a USB-A to USB-C cable.
+(Even if you've been using other cables to connect your HoloLens, this one works best.)
+    1. The Advanced Recovery Companion automatically detects your HoloLens.
+Select the **Microsoft HoloLens** tile.
+    1. On the next screen, select **Manual package selection** and then select the installation file contained in the folder that you unzipped in step 4.
+(Look for a file with the `.ffu` extension.)
+    1. Select **Install software**, and follow the instructions.

+## Restart the device

 Under certain circumstances, you may have to manually reset the device without using the software UI.